nilay-2/Video-conferencing-webapp/README.md

 # Video Conferencing App

-Welcome to the Video Conferencing App, a real-time communication platform for seamless video calls, chat, and screen sharing.
+Welcome to ZoomZest, a real-time communication platform for seamless video calls, chat, and screen sharing.

 ## Table of Contents